 What does the team do?

-The team researches the pertaining Roma versus non-Roma health-disparity from an applied perspective with a specific focus on the most vulnerable, segregated Roma communities.
-We study the disparities in the health outcomes and exposures as well as the related social determinants and their particular pathways and mechanisms within the specific context of segregated Roma settlements.
-We are also interested in examining related intervention programs.
+The team researches the pertaining Roma versus non-Roma health disparity from an applied perspective with a specific focus on the most vulnerable, marginalized Roma communities.
+Our goal is to explore and provide culturally sensitive and practice-informed scientific evidence about health and psychosocial determinants of health in vulnerable groups of population in Slovakia directly applicable in policymaking and designing interventions to solve the discrepancies in health and promote quality of life.
+We study the disparities in the health outcomes and exposures, and particular mechanisms within the specific context of marginalized Roma communities.
+Currently, we focus on inequalities beginning in early childhood.

 What methods does the team use?

-To study the inter-ethnic disparities and to identify potentially involved exposures and social determinants we use mostly comparative cross-sectional study designs.
-To deliver a more practical context-based knowledge regarding particular pathways and mechanisms, as well as regarding related intervention programs, we use qualitative research techniques and mixed-methods participatory designs.
+To study the inter-ethnic disparities and to identify potentially involved exposures and social determinants we use mostly mixed-methods participatory designs.

 What are the team’s most remarkable projects?